tomhodgins/responsive.style/src/techniques/empty-void-tags.md

+---
-# Selecting Void Tags When Empty
+title: Selecting Void Tags When Empty
+keywords: element queries, scoped styles, selector, :empty, :blank, selector resolver
+---

 Css has specified two pseudo-classes that should select an element when it has no contents, `:empty` and `:blank`, but both of these enjoy different browser support and aren't always right for the situation where you want to apply styles.
 Especially when the situation is styling `<input>` tags, being able to detect when the tag is completely empty can be very useful.